March 20, 2026

 1.5Union and Intersection

-In Episode 1, I explained the logical operators “or (\lor)” and “and (\land).”
-Sets have similar operations.
-In set theory, “or” is represented by \cup and “and” by \cap.
-For sets \bm{X} and \bm{Y}, we write \bm{X}\cup\bm{Y} and \bm{X}\cap\bm{Y}.
+In the explanation of propositions in Lesson 1, we explained “or (\lor)” and “and (\land)”, and sets have similar things.
+For sets, “or” is represented by the symbol “\cup”, and “and” is represented by the symbol “\cap”.
+For set \bm{X} and \bm{Y}, we write like “\bm{X}\cup\bm{Y}” and “\bm{X}\cap\bm{Y}”.

 1.6Empty Set